ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

 but we don't recommend this: if you change the order of the inputs and outputs, or add new inputs, you have to go through and adjust the indices.
-Relyong on the number and position of indices in a list is error prone!
+Relying on the number and position of indices in a list is error prone!

 ## Using keywords for input and output files